 - While Pinterest is a search engine, it has social media like features.
-To start with, you need to have a Pinterest account in order to Pin (which is like submitting/sharing content on the Pinterest platform).
-This also means, unlike other search engines, on Pinterest, other Pinners (those who have Pinterest accounts) can follow you, just like people do on social media.
-People can also comment on your Pins, you can use hashtags on your Pins, and a whole bunch of very social-media-like features that make it easy for people to find your content.
+To start with, you need to have a Pinterest account in order to Pin (submitting/sharing content on the Pinterest platform is called “pinning”).
+Other pinners (those with Pinterest accounts) can follow your account and you can follow theirs, you can leave comments or receive them, use hashtags on your Pin descriptions, are some of the very social media-like features you can enjoy with Pinterest.
+These features also make it easy for other Pinners to find your content.

 - Pinterest is a visual search engine.
 A big part of your success on this platform depends on how well-designed your Pins are.
 And if you know anything about TSB, you know I’m big on this.
-I love good design, and I don’t mind spending quality time creating things I find beautiful.
-Which makes Pinning not only something I do to drive traffic to my blog, but also something I have fun with!
+I love good design, and I don’t mind spending quality time designing Pin graphics.
+Which makes Pinning not only something I do to drive traffic to my blog but also something I enjoy doing!

-And for these very reasons, I urge you to try the same.
 If you’re a new blogger, instead of trying to learn SEO, I suggest you start by learning Pinterest first.
-And when you have a few thousand followers and a good amount of daily traffic to your blog from Pinterest, then, you can diversify the methods in which you drive traffic, including but not limited to, learning SEO and other social media platforms such as Instagram, Facebook, Twitter, etc.
+And when you have a few thousand followers and a good amount of daily traffic to your blog from Pinterest, then you can diversify the methods in which you drive traffic, including but not limited to, learning SEO and other social media platforms such as Instagram, Facebook, Twitter, etc.